InfoTechRG/salesforce_ar_sync/README.md

 # SalesforceArSync

-SalesforceARSync allows you to sync models and fields with Salesforce through a combination of Outbound Messaging, SOAP and databasedotcom.
+SalesforceARSync allows you to sync models and fields with Salesforce through a combination of Outbound Messaging, SOAP and restforce.

 ## Installation